2014 Annual Science Report

 Origins of Functional Proteins and the Early Evolution of Metabolism

 The main goal of this project is to identify critical requirements for the emergence of biological complexity in early habitable environments by examining key steps in the origins and early evolution of functional proteins and metabolic reaction networks.
-Specifically, we investigate whether protein functionality can arise from an inventory of polypeptides that might have naturally existed in habitable environments; we attempt to demonstrate multiple origins of a single enzymatic function; we investigate how primordial proteins could evolve through the diversification of their structure and functions; and we determine how simple proteins could carry out seemingly complex functions.
+Applying a combination of experimental and theoretical methods, we investigate whether protein functionality can arise from an inventory of polypeptides that might have naturally existed in habitable environments, investigate how primordial proteins could evolve through the diversification of their structure and function and determine how simple proteins could carry out seemingly complex functions that are essential to life.
+This work offers unique information about the earliest evolution of cellular systems that has not been available from other studies.

 RELATED OBJECTIVES:Objective 3.2